 While staying at Ashanti Lodge in Cape Town is a special experience in itself, backpackers are always looking for those extra unique experiences to complete their trip.
 There are many amazing tours that can be booked in Ashanti Travel Centre, but one in particular caught our eye recently.
 Snorkeling with Cape Fur Seals in Hout Bay is definitely a unique experience and a must when traveling to Cape Town.

 Hout Bay is only a short trip out of Cape Town and is absolutely beautiful!
-We met up with the awesome crew of Animal Ocean in the harbor where they provided us with full wetsuits and some knowledge about the area and Cape Fur Seals.
-As soon as everyone was suited up we were ready to go!
+As soon as everyone was kitted out in their wetsuits we were ready to go!
 We took a short boat ride out to Seal Island, also known as Duikers Island, where there is a colony of thousands of Cape Fur Seals.
 We saw many seals sunbathing on the rocks and as soon as they saw us they began to slide and dive into the water!
 So we got our masks, snorkels, and fins on.
 There were also a few scuba divers on our trip, so we waited until they got ready and got in the water.
-While we were waiting, the owner, Steve, provided us with an awesome GoPro camera, which you can rent, to capture the unforgettable moments.